-The Gulf Coast is getting ready for a tropical storm that hasn't formed yet
+Tropical Storm Cindy to flood Gulf Coast

 Even if it's not a hurricane, it will still pack a punch

-So far, "Potential Tropical Cyclone Three" has winds of 40 mph, but Air Force Reserve Hurricane Hunter aircraft were unable to find a well-defined center of circulation, which keeps it from being a named storm.
-If and when that center develops, the storm will be named Tropical Storm Cindy.
+The disturbance already had winds of 45 mph, but satellite and aircraft data now indicate that the storm has a well-defined center.

-The system is moving to the northwest and should reach the coast by late Wednesday.
+Cindy is moving to the northwest and should reach the coast by late Wednesday or early Thursday.
 However, residents all along the Gulf Coast are being urged not to focus on the exact track of the storm.
 Strong wind shear -- the change in wind direction and speed with height -- in the region will keep the system on the weaker side.

 With weaker storms, the center is far less important, but the heavy rainfall is projected to have a widespread impact.
-Many areas will receive 4 to 8 inches of rain, with some places topping a foot.
+Heavy rain is already impacting the central Gulf Coast and many areas will receive 4 to 8 inches, with some places topping a foot.
 The most torrential rain is likely to be to the east of the center of the storm, because these areas will see a prolonged period of onshore flow.

 Having two named storms simultaneously in June is a rarity

-If Cindy forms, it will be one of two storms.
-Elsewhere in the Atlantic, Tropical Storm Bret formed on Monday.
-Much like "Potential Tropical Cyclone Three," there were watches and warnings in place before Bret was named.
+Cindy is one of two storms currently in the Atlantic.
+Elsewhere, Tropical Storm Bret formed on Monday.
+Much like Cindy, there were watches and warnings in place before Bret was named.

+According to Colorado State University research scientist Dr. Phil Klotzbach, this is the first time since 1968 that the Atlantic has had simultaneous storms during the month of June.

 Bret impacted Trinidad and Tobago with heavy rain Monday night and continued to affect the northern coast of Venezuela.
 This southern track is relatively rare.